PyChina/weekly/content/Issue/issue-12.md

 We have been waiting for this day and it has arrived, Django has moved to Github.
 Trac is still in use and will be continue to be the bug reporting system, but now you can independently use Github for submitting pull requests and reviewing code.

 - [BigML announces Python bindings for its REST API](http://blog.bigml.com/2012/05/04/machine-learning-in-python-has-never-been-easier/)(bigml.com)
 BigML dubs itself as machine learning for everyone.
-If you are already are a BigML user(it’s currently invite only), or just interested in what BigML can do for you, this might be worth taking a look at.
+If you are already are a BigML user(it's currently invite only), or just interested in what BigML can do for you, this might be worth taking a look at.

 ## 讨论
 - [Lambda Use Cases](http://www.reddit.com/r/Python/comments/swmuj/let_me_know_the_use_cases_for_lambda_in_python/) (reddit.com)
 Lambdas in python are a function building tool, often times a developer is at a loss for when you should use them.
-This discussion focuses on when it’s appropriate to use lambdas and what the common use cases are for them in your Python code.
+This discussion focuses on when it's appropriate to use lambdas and what the common use cases are for them in your Python code.